LSanten/LSanten.github.io/_mms-md/MILIT-A.md

 # Stats surrounding the scale of the US military industrial complex

-## The US Department of Defense (DoD) is the second largest employer world-wide with 2.9 million people [1]
+## The US Department of Defense (DoD) is the second largest employer world-wide with 2.9 million people
 The single largest employer is the Indian Ministry of defense.
-India had a popluation of 1.42 Billion people in 2022.
+India had a population of 1.42 Billion people in 2022.
 The United states had a population of 333 Million people in 2022.
+[1]

-If the US had the population of India and kepts its ratio, its military aparatus would reach 12,4 Million people, 4.15x the size of the current Indian army.
+If the US had the population of India and kept its ratio, its military apparatus would reach 12,4 Million people, 4.15x the size of the current Indian army.

 Worded differently, per capita, the US DoD is 4.15x larger than the Indian Ministry of Defence.